-GPR, ground penetrating radar, is quite simply the geophysical technique of sub-surface imaging.
+GPR, Ground Penetrating Radar, is quite simply the geophysical technique of sub-surface imaging and surveying.

 When you have construction plans, it’s important to get a thorough understanding of what is going on beneath the surface.
 You have a duty of care to ensure that any excavation work or activities undertaken do not affect the underground networks or utility services.